About Jing Tea Shop

-Inspired by centuries of tea tradition, the idea of sharing the passion and the tea culture came to life with the creation of an online site www.jingteashop.com in 2004.
+Inspired by centuries of tea tradition, I brought the idea of sharing my passion for tea culture to life when I created the online site www.jingteashop.com in 2004.

-With a father who was a puerh tea collector, artists and author of several cooking books.
-It was only natural that Jing, who grew up between workshops and tea houses, decided to dedicate her life to share her love for Chinese teas and Chinese culture with the rest of the world.
+Growing up with a father who was a puerh tea collector, an artist, and the author of several cooking books, I found my calling at an early age.
+Having spent my formative years amidst workshops and tea houses, it was only natural for me to dedicate my life to sharing my love for Chinese teas and Chinese culture with the rest of the world.

-Jing's network has expended over the years and includes tea farmers, tea makers, collectors, Yixing teapot craft masters and various artists.
-She personally know the makers of every tea we carry as provenance and traceability is as important as respecting traditions.
+Over the years, my network has expanded, encompassing tea farmers, tea makers, collectors, Yixing teapot craft masters, and various artists.
+I personally know the makers of every tea we carry, as provenance and traceability are as important to me as respecting traditions.